Our frequently asked questions

 We’ve put together a set of frequently asked questions that can help you with any queries you may have before and/or throughout your application.

 These questions we frequently get asked have been answered below.

-Our most popular and vital job roles are: Support Worker, Deputy Manager and Service Manager.
-A list of roles and job specification can be found on ‘our roles’ page.
+Our most popular and vital job roles are Support Worker, Deputy Manager and Service Manager.
+A list of roles and job specifications can be found on ‘our roles’ page.

 There are no specific qualifications or experience required for our Support Worker roles, beyond a good attitude and a willingness to learn.

 Occasionally we have roles available at our Head Office and in our Estates & Maintenance Department.
 These vacancies are advertised on the relevant specialist job boards as well as on our website.